Privacy and Credit Reporting Policy

 If you post your personal information on the website’s message board/ chat room / social media pages, you acknowledge and agree that the information you post is or may be publicly available.

-If you have a complaint about how we have used or disclosed your information then please email the Genoapay support team firstname.lastname@example.org or call 0800 436 625 or mail to 47 Fitzwilliam Drive Torbay, Auckland, New Zealand.
+If you have a complaint about how we have used or disclosed your information then please email the Genoapay support team firstname.lastname@example.org, call 0800 436 625 or write to 8 Tangihua Street, Auckland Central, Auckland, New Zealand.

 Thank you from The Genoapay Team